fahrrad/kanban_style/README.md

 # htmx-playground

+Small Kanban like app, using htmx and clojure ring.

 As much a way of learning as a tool

-## Usage

-Small Kanban like app, using htmx and clojure ring.

 Data will be stored in a key-value store.
 There is no schema.
 Columns are defined by searches and a search can be for combination of key-value-operator pairs. for example, (:name :contains :test) or (:date :after "20230324").